 Although you may not use shell eggs or any of the food products in the question at your food operation, the theory and concept is to keep cold foods cold (and hot foods hot-although not stated in the question), to prevent time & temperature abuse.
 So, while the food products mentioned in the test question may not be foods that you work with at your food operation, you actually are responsible for the control of time & temperature of food products to prevent the growth of pathogens on the food product.

-Call Us.
+Call the Dream Team.
 We want to make you successful, and the one at your food operation who knows best how to apply the concepts of Food Safety.

 Email Us: info@RestOpsSolutions.com

 Take Care to Give Care